aloisdg/Documents/OneStepInHeaderAnFooter.md

-# One step in header and footer
+# One Step in Header and Footer

 ## Introduction